public-accountability/littlesis-main/ansible/README.md

 ### Update the vars

 Run ` make vars-edit `.
-You'll need to change the `internal_ip` variables to correspend to the private networking IP from digital ocean.
+You'll need to change the `internal_ip` variables to correspond to the private networking IP from digital ocean.
 If setting up the app for development, you'll likely also want to change the server_name and TLS certs.

 ### run the playbook